SamuelSchlesinger/anoncreds/README.md

 A privacy-preserving approach for anonymous, paid usage of web APIs.

+## Disclaimer

+This is a personal proposal and does not represent the views of my employer, Google.

 ## Overview

 This project proposes a cryptographic approach that allows users to purchase API credits and spend them anonymously within the same service.
 By implementing these cryptographic operations directly in the browser, we can prevent side-channel attacks and provide stronger privacy guarantees for users accessing APIs like LLMs, while maintaining security for API providers.